asteining/Module-Challenge-12-Aramis-Steininger-/README.md

 Follow these steps to set up the project locally:

 1. Clone the repository:
-   - ```bash
    - git clone https://github.com/your-username/your-repo-name.git
    - Navigate to the project directory:

 2. Install dependencies
    - npm install

 3. Start the development server:
    - npm run dev

 ## Usage
 1. To run and use the application:

 2. Development Mode: Run the app locally with:
    - npm run dev

 3. Production Build: Create a production-ready build with:
    - npm run build

 ## Features